United Airlines at ORD — Chicago O'Hare

 O'Hare is one of the most delay-prone airports in the United States due to its geography and traffic volume.
 Understanding typical disruption patterns helps set expectations:

 Thunderstorms and convective weather are the primary driver of delays.
 Ground delay programs (GDPs) and ground stops can cascade across the network.
 Afternoon and evening departures are most affected.
+FAA peak-season caps also forced United to trim roughly 9,000 departures (~7.6%) from its summer 2026 O'Hare schedule — thinning the peak-hour bank should ease some congestion, but a canceled-in-advance flight is still a flight you can't take.

 Snow, ice, and low-visibility conditions reduce runway capacity.
 De-icing operations add 15–30 minutes to departure times.
 ORD's parallel runway configuration is particularly sensitive to crosswinds during winter storms.